Sharp operator-norm asymptotics for thin elastic plates with rapidly oscillating periodic properties: Norm-resolvent and energy estimates for the infinite plate

 As a result, there exists $C>0$ such that

-\\ \textbf{Higher-order $L^2\to L^2$ estimate.} To obtain a higher-order approximation in $L^2(\Pi^h , \mathbb{R}^3)$, one defines a suitable corrector ${\mathfrak K}^{\rm b}_2,$ using \eqref{sinisa1000revision}, \eqref{sinisa1004}, \eqref{sinisa1010}, and \eqref{marita2}.
-This corrector seems to be unknown in the homogenisation theory, although its derivation is similar to the elliptic argument of \cite{BirmanSuslina}.
+\\ \textbf{Higher-order $L^2\to L^2$ estimate.} To obtain a higher-order approximation in $L^2(\Pi^h , \mathbb{R}^3)$, one defines a suitable corrector ${\mathfrak K}^{\rm b}_2,$ using \eqref{sinisa1000revision}, \eqref{sinisa1004}, \eqref{sinisa1010}, and \eqref{marita2}, for all $\chi\in Q_{\rm r}'$.
+This corrector appears to be unknown in the homogenisation theory, although its derivation is similar to the elliptic argument of \cite{BirmanSuslina}.
 We leave the details to the interested reader, noting that the associated error is bounded by